adequatica/adequatica.github.io/_posts/2024-05-23-hidden-gems-of-playwright-part-2.md

 Here I continued to pick up some interesting features of that tool:

 - Rewrite global config for any test
-  - …devices[]
+  - …devices
 - setOffline
 - expect.toPass
-- waitForSelector / waitFor
+- waitForSelector (deprecated, but works) / waitFor
+- last-failed
 - CI reporter for GitHub Actions
 - Boxed steps